CyberMiles/smart_contracts/CRC20NS/README.md

 If the symbol is not registered, all those above fields will return 0.

-Here is an example of the lookup call in remix.
+Here is an example of the `lookup` function call in remix.

 Xxx